 - A brief letter of support from an academic referee able to comment on the candidate’s potential for completing a PhD;

-End June 2021: Applications open
+5th June 2023: Applications open

-February 2022: Successful applicants to start their MACH-Track journey
+February 2024: Successful applicants to start their MACH-Track journey

-The MACH-Track Co-Directors are:
+MACH-Track Co-Directors for Doctors

 Associate Professor Margie Danchin

 Group Leader, Vaccine Uptake, Murdoch Children’s Research Institute; Paediatrician, Department of General Medicine,The Royal Children’s Hospital; A/Prof and David Bickart Clinician Scientist Fellow, Department of Paediatrics and School of Population and Global Health, The University of Melbourne; Director Clinician Scientist pathways, The University of Melbourne Chair, Collaboration on Social Science and Immunisation (COSSI).